 - Asthma-type symptoms such as chest tightness, wheezing, coughing and shortness of breath

-Diaphragm and spermicide use has been associated with an increased risk of urinary tract infections (UTI) and yeast infections.
+Diaphragm and spermicide use have been associated with an increased risk of urinary tract infections (UTI) and yeast infections.
 Emptying your bladder immediately after intercourse and removing the diaphragm after six hours may decrease your chances of developing a UTI.

 - The Contraceptive Sponge.
 The vaginal sponge (Today), which had been withdrawn from the market, won FDA re-approval in April 2005.
 The one-gram sponge is available over the counter, is 80 to 91 percent effective in preventing pregnancy and contains the spermicide nonoxynol-9.
 It is more effective in women who haven't given birth.
 When moistened with water and placed in the vagina, it releases the spermicide and begins working right away and for the next 24 hours (and it can be used repeatedly within this timeframe).
 The sponge should be left in place for at least six hours after intercourse.
-Don't leave it in place for more than 30 hours.
+Don't leave it in for more than 30 hours.

 Natural Family Planning

 Couples using this method identify a woman's most fertile period by tracking her menstrual cycle.
 A calendar, body temperature and physical symptoms, such as the consistency of cervical mucus, are used to determine when ovulation is likely, and you avoid intercourse during this time.

 Benefits and risks.
 The most obvious benefit to natural family planning is that no artificial devices or hormones are used to prevent pregnancy.
 Little to no cost is involved.
 But, experts say, while these methods can work, a couple needs to be extremely motivated to use them effectively and accurately to prevent pregnancy.